ta-data-bcn/Project-Week-5-Your-Own-Project/README.md

 - *This folder contains the plots saved from the code and the images used in the code.*

 #### datasets:
-- *This folder contains the CSVs used during the analysis and it also has the datasets saved after the cleanig and merging.*
+- *This folder contains the CSVs used during the analysis and it also has the datasets saved after the cleaning and merging.*

 ## Links